-Before we dive into discussing the implementation in the case of Israel, it is worthwhile thinking a bit about the cost/benefit of data more generally.
-Imagine a scale with zero data on the left (obviously with zero cost) and randomized controlled trials like the ones we do for new medications on the right (currently the estimated cost of an FDA process for a new medication is estimated to be about a billion dollars).
-In identifying where is the ideal place to be regarding each policy program examined, one should evaluate how much we already know about the subject matter, and to what extent we can learn from what was already done on how people might respond to changes in policy.
-For example, the area of parking regulation has been widely tested in various contexts and different solutions, and there is much to learn from before deciding to invest heavily in data and experiments.
-On the other hand, there are areas new to regulators, for example how to handle fake news, or protecting consumers from crypto risks.
+Before delving into a discussion of how precepts of behavioral economics have been implemented in Israel, it is worthwhile to consider more generally the cost-benefit of generating and using data to inform government decision-making.
+Imagine a scale with costs on one axis and the quantity of data on the other.
+At the bottom left of the scale, we have zero data with zero cost.
+On the upper right, we have enormous amounts of costly data – like that generated from the randomized controlled trials (RCT) conducted for new medications (where current estimates for a U.S. Food and Drug Administration (FDA) approval process are estimated to amount to about a billion dollars).
+In identifying the ideal balance between data generated and its costs for each policy program examined, it is useful to evaluate the extent to which we can learn from data already collected about how people might respond to changes in policy.
+For example, behaviors related to parking regulations have been widely tested in various contexts and with different solutions, so there may be little to be learned from investing heavily in experiments and obtaining additional data.
+On the other hand, we know little about how to handle fake news, for example, or how to protect consumers from crypto risks.
 In these areas, we need to invest more in learning about the desired behavioral change before formulating behavioral intervention policies.

-For the purpose of this article we will segment the methodologies of behavioral intervention into three main types: applying behavioral insights from existing literature, collecting data and analysing what might work, and running experiments.
+For the purpose of this article, we will divide the methodologies of behavioral intervention into three main types: applying behavioral insights from existing literature, collecting data and analyzing what might work, and running experiments.
 We will discuss examples from Israel for all these.

 Incorporating behavioral insights in Israel’s MoF

-In describing Israel’s experience with implementing behavioral economics tools, we will first discuss the choice of agent within the government to introduce the tools and methodologies and implement them, in this case the ministry of finance.
+In describing Israel’s experience with implementing behavioral economics tools, we will first discuss the choice of agent within the government to introduce the tools and methodologies and implement them, in this case the Ministry of Finance (MoF).
 Second, we will discuss the chosen set up for introduction and implementation.

-There is also no one obvious place within the government where a central behavioral economics initiative should originate.
-That being said, the MOFof finance has several key advantages for administering such an effort, that also came into play in the case of Israel: the interest of budget officials in individuals’ economic decisions, the focus of budget officials on efficiency and effectiveness of outcomes versus specific outcomes, and their centralized and strategic point of view.
+There is no one clear arm of governments where a central behavioral economics initiative should originate.
+That being said, ministries of finance – in this case, Israel’s Ministry of Finance – have several key advantages for leading and administering such an effort: the interest of budget officials in individuals’ economic decisions; the focus of budget officials on efficiency and effectiveness of outcomes versus specific outcomes; and their centralized and strategic point of view.

-In principle, behavioral economics is dealing with how people make economic decisions.
-Therefore, behavioral tools can prove useful to finance ministries, who are focused on improving macro-financial outcomes, often affected by the aggregate economic choices of individuals.
-One of the most renowned examples in this context, already used by several governments, is utilizing behavioral interventions to boost tax compliance and morale.
-However there are many more possible applications: improving public health and the efficiency of public spending via promoting preventative healthcare, encouraging participation of underrepresented communities in public education and in the workforce, encouraging pension plans savings, reducing traffic congestion and even better utilization of public lands (IDB, 2020).
+In principle, behavioral economics deals with how people make economic decisions.
+Therefore, behavioral tools can prove useful to finance ministries, focused as they are on improving macro-financial outcomes that are often affected by the aggregate economic choices of individuals.
+A renowned example in this context, already used by several governments, is utilizing behavioral interventions to boost tax compliance and to improve the attitudes of both the public and tax officials.
+There are, however, many more possible applications, including improving public health and the efficiency of public spending by promoting preventative healthcare, encouraging participation of underrepresented communities in public education and in the workforce, encouraging pension plan savings, reducing traffic congestion, and even urging better utilization of public lands (IDB, 2020).